dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### Window context

-Native embedding can be performed in an window context, where the native app has knowledge of the parent window.
+Native embedding can be performed in an window context, where the native app has knowledge of a window.
 In some scenarios, .NET MAUI views require access to a window to work correctly.
 For example, adaptive triggers require access to a view's window, and if there is no window they don't work.

 With this approach, native embedding initialization requires you to:

 - Create a <xref:Microsoft.Maui.Hosting.MauiApp> object.
 - Create a <xref:Microsoft.Maui.MauiContext> object with the `CreateEmbeddedWindowContext` method.
 The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.

-The `CreateEmbeddedWindowContext` method can be used to relate a single native window to a single .NET MAUI window.
-This method creates a window context that can be used, instead of the app context, to attach windows:
+The `CreateEmbeddedWindowContext` method creates a window context that relates a single native window to a single .NET MAUI window:

 ```csharp
 var mauiApp = MyEmbeddedMauiApp.Shared;